helmgast/lore/design.md

 Access to resources are normally given to groups.
 A group is a list of users, where there are "members" and "masters".
 By default, members will have read access, masters have write access, and non-members no access.
 Each resource has a special "group" which is the creator group, which normally means the user who created the resource, if this is a field existing in the resource.

+    Login: Create/refresh logged in session for an existing user.
+    If user is not completed or if google auth works but no user, send on to verify.
+If user exist and auth correct, redirect to next.
+Otherwise throw error.

+    GET:
+         IF: not logged in, just show message with logout link
+         ELSE: show FORM
+    POST:
+        IF: Logged in, just show message with logout link
+        ELSE:
+            IF: google_code # received google code
+                connect_google
+                IF success
+                    IF user exists
+                        login_user w/ google details
+                        return JSON to redirect
+                    ELSE # no user, must connect to existing user or make new TBD
+                ELSE
+                    return JSON error
+            ELIF formdata
+                IF valid and user exists
+                ELSE
+                    return error

+         ELSE: 400

+    Join: Create a new user.
+    Create a new user from scratch or from external auth.
+Create in unverified stage before email has been confirmed.

+    Verify: Complete registration of a previously created but incomplete user.
+    Same as join more or less, but assumes user exists but needs additional info.
+If email and token are given, verify user.

 Some access patterns
 ------------------------------------------------------------------